Khatri: Sikh Khatris

 All the ten Sikh Gurus were from various Khatri clans.
 The early followers of Guru Nanak were Khatris but later a large number of Jats joined the faith.
 Khatris and Brahmins opposed "the demand that the Sikhs set aside the distinctive customs of their castes and families, including the older rituals."

 Bhapa (pronounced as Pahpa) is a term used in a derogatory sense to denote Sikhs who left Potohar Region of modern-day Pakistan during Partition, specifically of Khatri and Arora caste.
 Bhapa translates to elder brother in the Potohari dialect spoken around Rawalpindi region.
 McLeod, referring to the Khatris and Aroras says "The term is typically used dismissively by Jats to express opprobrium towards Sikhs of these castes.
 Until recently it was never used in polite company or print, but today the word is used quite openly" According to Birinder Pal Singh, Jat Sikhs consider only themselves as Sikhs and consider Khatris as "bhapas".
 In Nicola Mooney's opinion, Jat Sikhs consider Arora Sikhs as "Hindu Punjabis" which reserves Sikhism for the Jats alone, denying even the fully baptised Arora as Sikhs.

 Muslim Khatris

 According to Historian B. N. Puri, Muslim Khatris are commonly known as Khojas in Punjab.
-Khattak tribe of Pashtuns is credited with origin from the Khatris but was divided in belief to its descent according to the 1883 book "Glossary of the Tribes and Castes of the Punjab and North-West Frontier Province".
+The Khattak tribe of Pashtuns is credited having originated from the Khatris, but beliefs regarding its descent are divided, according to the 1883 book "Glossary of the Tribes and Castes of the Punjab and North-West Frontier Province".

+Occupations

+They were the dominant commercial and financial administration class of late-medieval India.
+Some in Punjab often belonged to hereditary agriculturalist land-holding lineages, while others were engaged in artisanal occupations such as silk production and weaving.